avni510/avni510.github.io/_posts/2017-01-13-loading-code-in-ruby.markdown

 $LOAD_PATH << File.expand_path('../lib', __FILE__)
 ```

 I've now included my lib directory in the `$LOAD_PATH` array.
 So I can use `require` statements and it will look for files in the added directory in addition to all the standard directories.
-The benefit of this is instead of having messy `require_relative` statements I could use clean and easy to read `require` statements.
+One benefit of this is instead of having messy `require_relative` statements I could use clean and easy to read `require` statements.
+The other benefit is that if you move files and add directories in the `/lib` folder you no longer have to change your path because `$LOAD_PATH` will look through everything in your `/lib` folder.